-- (a) The Recipient agrees to maintain financial procedures and support documents, in accordance with generally accepted accounting principles, to account for the receipt and expenditure of funds under this Agreement. - (b) These records shall be available at reasonable times for inspection, review, or audit by state personnel and other personnel authorized by the Division.
-"Reasonable" shall ordinarily mean normal business hours of 8:00 a.m. to 5:00 p.m., local time, Monday through Friday. - (c) The Recipient shall provide the Division with the records, reports or financial statements upon request for the purposes of auditing and monitoring the funds awarded under this Agreement. - (d) If the Recipient is a State or local government or a non-profit organization as defined in OMB Circular A-133, as revised, and in the event that the Recipient expends \$500,000 or more in Federal awards in its fiscal year, the Recipient must have a single or program-specific audit conducted in accordance with the provisions of OMB Circular A-133, as revised.
+(a) The Recipient agrees to maintain financial procedures and support documents, in accordance with generally accepted accounting principles, to account for the receipt and expenditure of funds under this Agreement.

+(b) These records shall be available at reasonable times for inspection, review, or audit by state personnel and other personnel authorized by the Division.
+"Reasonable" shall ordinarily mean normal business hours of 8:00 a.m. to 5:00 p.m., local time, Monday through Friday.

+(c) The Recipient shall provide the Division with the records, reports or financial statements upon request for the purposes of auditing and monitoring the funds awarded under this Agreement.

+(d) If the Recipient is a State or local government or a non-profit organization as defined in 2 C.F.R.
+Part 200, and in the event that the Recipient expends \$750,000 or more in Federal awards in its fiscal year, the Recipient must have a single or program-specific audit conducted in accordance with the provisions of 2 C.F.R.
+Part 200.
 EXHIBIT 1 to this Agreement shows the Federal resources awarded through the Division by this Agreement.
 In determining the Federal awards expended in its fiscal year, the Recipient shall consider all sources of Federal awards, including Federal resources received from the Division.
-The determination of amounts of Federal awards expended should be in accordance with the guidelines established by OMB Circular A-133, as revised.
-An audit of the Recipient conducted by the Auditor General in accordance with the provisions of OMB Circular A-133, as revised, will meet the requirements of this paragraph.
+The determination of amounts of Federal awards expended should be in accordance with the guidelines established by 2 C.F.R.
+Part 200.
+An audit of the Recipient conducted by the Auditor General in accordance with the provisions of 2 C.F.R.
+Part 200, will meet the requirements of this paragraph.

-In connection with the audit requirements addressed in this Paragraph 6 (d) above, the Recipient shall fulfill the requirements for auditee responsibilities as provided in Subpart C of OMB Circular A-133, as revised.
+In connection with the audit requirements addressed in this Paragraph 6 (d) above, the Recipient shall fulfill the requirements for auditee responsibilities as provided in 2 C.F.R.
+Part 200.

-If the Recipient expends less than \$500,000 in Federal awards in its fiscal year, an audit conducted in accordance with the provisions of OMB Circular A-133, as revised, is not required.
-In the event that the Recipient expends less than \$500,000 in Federal awards in its fiscal year and chooses to have an audit conducted in accordance with the provisions of OMB Circular A-133, as revised, the cost of the audit must be paid from non-Federal funds.
+If the Recipient expends less than \$750,000 in Federal awards in its fiscal year, an audit conducted in accordance with the provisions of 2 C.F.R.
+Part 200, as revised, is not required.
+In the event that the Recipient expends less than \$500,000 in Federal awards in its fiscal year and chooses to have an audit conducted in accordance with the provisions of 2 C.F.R.
+Part 200, as revised, the cost of the audit must be paid from non-Federal funds.

-(e) Send copies of reporting packages for audits conducted in accordance with OMB Circular A-133, as revised, and required by subparagraph (d) above, when required by Section .320 (d), OMB Circular A-133, as revised, by or on behalf of the Recipient to:

-The Division at the following address:
+(e) Send copies of reporting packages for audits conducted in accordance with 2 C.F.R.
+Part 200 and required by subparagraph (d) above, by or on behalf of the Recipient to: The Division at the following address:

-Division of Emergency Management Office of Inspector General 2555 Shumard Oak Boulevard Tallahassee, Florida 32399-2100 http://harvester.census.gov/fac/collect/ddeindex.html
+Division of Emergency Management Office of Inspector General 2555 Shumard Oak Boulevard Tallahassee, Florida 32399-2100 OR DEMSingle\Audit@em.myflorida.com http://harvester.census.gov/fac/collect/ddeindex.html

-Send the Single Audit reporting package and Form SF-SAC to the Federal Audit Clearinghouse by submission online at:
+Send the Single Audit reporting package and Form SF-SAC to the Federal Audit Clearinghouse by submission online at

-And to any other Federal agencies and pass-through entities in accordance with Sections .320 (e) and (f), OMB Circular A-133, as revised.
+And to any other Federal agencies and pass-through entities in accordance with 2 C.F.R.
+Part 200.